kubernetes-sigs/gateway-api/geps/gep-4894/index.md

 - Network-level controls (firewalls, proxy configuration) provide defense in depth
 - Backend resources provide audit trail for external dependencies

+### EndpointSelector Security Analysis

+#### Identified Security Risks

+A namespace admin should not be able to use the gateway to reach or expose anything outside the boundaries of their namespace.
+For example, [CVE-2021-25740](https://github.com/kubernetes/kubernetes/issues/103675) is a pre-existing confused-deputy issue where a user who can write `Endpoints`/`EndpointSlices` supplies arbitrary backend IPs that a trusted gateway forwards to, reaching other namespaces or internal addresses.
+This is not specific to `Backend`: the same confused deputy exists wherever a tenant can write endpoints and a gateway routes to that Service, including `HTTPRoute` -> `Service` today.
+Its mitigation is cluster-admin RBAC that removes endpoint write from tenants.

+#### Risk Assessment and Mitigations

+`EndpointSelector` does not reintroduce this: it selects pods by label, resolved by the control plane, so there is no user-supplied IP, and a `Selector` is namespace-scoped.
+A user only authors a `Backend` and never writes endpoints, so this holds without granting tenants endpoint access.

+TODO: Revisit this risk assessment when `selectorRef` is added, since cross-namespace selection crosses the namespace boundary.

 ### Route Attachment and Consumer Overrides

 Backends MUST live in the same namespace as any route (or other parent resource) that references them.
 For `EndpointSelector` type Backends, consumer override scenarios are supported using the pre-existing GAMMA pattern of creating a route (and therefore a `Backend`) in the consumer namespace and the `Backend` will reference an `EndpointSelector` in a different, producer namespace.
 This cross-namespace referencing will be provided by the `selectorRef` field, added once the upstream EndpointSelector resource is available (see [EndpointSelector Type](#endpointselector-type)).